 There are many, many options for setting up a sewing space.
 The key to Choosing the Best Sewing Cabinet for Your Space is finding something that works specifically for you.
-You now have enough information to get started on setting up your ideal sewing area.
+Now you should have enough information to get started on setting up your ideal sewing area.
 Choosing the Best Sewing Cabinet for Your Space

 Be sure to Pin this post because I will updating it as I preview new products.